MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Actions.md

 #### EndDialog

+Ends the active dialog by popping it off the stack and returns an optional result to the dialog's parent.

-Ends the active dialog.
-By default, adaptive dialogs have a `resultProperty` set to `dialog.results`' so anything that is set in that memory scope will automatically be returned to the caller when the dialog ends.
+By default, adaptive dialogs have a `resultProperty` set to `dialog.results` so anything that is set in that memory scope will automatically be returned to the caller when the dialog ends.
 In addition the `EndDialog` action has the `value` property which contains a value that is passed back to the caller of the dialog.

 ``` C#
 new EndDialog()